asyks/contact-api/README.md

 ### Create Contact
-To create a contact record send a POST request with json body to `/contact/create`. supported fields: "email", "name", "company"
+To create a contact record send a POST request with json body to `/contact/create`.

+required json fields: "email"
+supported fields: "email", "name", "company"

 ### Get one Contact
-To get a single contact by id send a GET request with json body to `/contact`. supported fields: "id"
+To get a single contact by id send a GET request with json body to `/contact`.

+required json fields: "id"

 ### Get multiple Contacts
-To get a list of contacts send a GET request with or without a json body to `/contacts`. supported fields: "email", "name", "company"
+To get a list of contacts send a GET request with or without a json body to `/contacts`.
+Supplying a json body will make the app attempt to filter contact records by the provided fields.

+supported json fields: "email", "name", "company", "active"

 ### Update Contact
-To update an existing contact send a PUT request with json body to `/contact/update`. supported fields: "email", "name", "company"
+To update an existing contact send a PUT request with json body to `/contact/update`.

+required json fields: "id"
+supported json fields: "email", "name", "company"

 ### Delete Contact
-To delete a contact send a DELETE request with json body to `/contact/delete`. supported fields: "id"
+To delete a contact send a DELETE request with json body to `/contact/delete`.

+required json fields: "id"

 ## Test script